Still looking back in time, we had another fabulous day in Budapest, a beautiful city on the Danube river.

 Our morning started with a fairly reasonable hotel breakfast.
 The kids had trouble picking out food they would be happy with, but eventually they settled on some toast.
 With travel, food doesn’t always look exactly like it does at home, which can be particularly difficult for kids.

-After breakfast, we hopped on the subway and went to City Park, making sure to stop at Heroes’ Square, with various memorials.
+After breakfast, we hopped on Budapest’s subway and went to City Park, making sure to stop at Heroes’ Square, with various memorials.
 The subway line out to the park had a somewhat vintage Soviet-inspired feel to it.

 Not far from Hero’s Square, we found the Vajdahunyad Castle.
 Since we had little interest in paying money to see the Hungarian Agricultural Museum, housed on the inside, we decided to stick with the free courtyard and wandered the grounds a bit.
 Beautiful!